cloudfoundry-incubator/kubecf/doc/rfd/0000/README.md

 ## Workflow

-Some of these steps may have some script support in the future to make everyones life easier.
+Some of these steps may have some script support in the future to make everyone's life easier.

 ### Find Next RFD Number